nikwithak/tailwag/README.md

 Next add our dependencies:

+> [!TIP]
+> The crates.io crate is not updated frequently.
+To stay up-to-date with this crate, consider using `cargo add --git https://github.com/nikwithak/tailwag`.

 ```bash
 cargo add tailwag
 cargo add serde --features derive # Required for just about all tailwag operations.